-Red background for the labels and text fields in UI
+Red backgroundoforthe labels and text fields in UI

+• vst/2.equals("500") is an invalid expression.
 If some constraints failed during evaluation, Cameo Simulation Toolkit (CST) will highlight the values in the Variables pane with a red background to denote that the values fail the constraint.
 All parent nodes (Name column) that contain the failed constraints will have a red background (until the root one in the tree view), which indicates failures deeper in the structure tree.
 You can also see these values in the Simulation Console pane.